Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

 ## Functions for Managing Async Tasks

-### Add-PodeAsyncGetRoute
+### Add-PodeAsyncRouteGet

-The `Add-PodeAsyncGetRoute` function creates a route in Pode that allows retrieving the status and details of an asynchronous task.
+The `Add-PodeAsyncRouteGet` function creates a route in Pode that allows retrieving the status and details of an asynchronous task.
 This function supports different methods for task ID retrieval (Cookie, Header, Path, Query) and various response types (JSON, XML, YAML).
 It integrates with OpenAPI documentation, providing detailed route information and response schemas.

 The task ID name can be changed using the `TaskIdName` parameter.
 The default name is `taskId`.